 What can we do?

 At skinflint we believe the best way is to lead by example.
 As well as the three climate emergency pledges mentioned previously, we are carrying out our own company carbon audit which includes commissioning an independent greenhouse gas emissions report.
-In the coming weeks we will publish these results, using this to update our environmental policy, drive further actions to becoming carbon-neutral as fast as we possibly can, and to support projects to cancel out our emissions from the past decade.
+In the coming weeks we will publish these results, using this to update our sustainability policy, drive further actions to becoming carbon-neutral as fast as we possibly can, and to support projects to cancel out our emissions from the past decade.
 We are looking forward to embracing new practices and business models that offer solutions to the climate breakdown, and hope other businesses, institutions and individuals will join us on this journey.